projekt0n/github-theme-contrib/README.md

 ![shoutout-sponsors](https://sponsor-spotlight.vercel.app/sponsor?login=ful1e5)

-> **Warning** This project relies on sponsorships.
+> **Note:** This project relies on sponsorships.
 Meeting sponsorship goals on GitHub will result in new ports.

 - **2023-08-03**: The hard-coded theme has been replaced with a template-based theme generator, utilizing the latest primer palettes.
 This enhancement ensures up-to-date and dynamic theming.